5555lan/RelComp/README.md

 # RelComp

-# by Xiangyu Ke, Arijit Khan, and Leroy Lim Hong Quan
+Xiangyu Ke, Arijit Khan, and Leroy Lim Hong Quan

-# Nanyang Technologicial University, Singapore
+Nanyang Technologicial University, Singapore

 The RelComp project provides experimental comparison of 6 state-of-the-art s-t reliability estimators over uncertain graphs.

 All the source codes will be avaliable by mid September, 2018.